mvgorcum/Sessile.drop.analysis/docs/usage.md

 The framerate sets the framerate the software will attempt to read out the camera.
 The resolution sets the resolution.
 Clicking autodetect will run a simple detection algorithm that tries to determine the resolutions that the camera is capable of.

 The buffer path is the path where all the frames are stored (uncompressed) while recording and/or analysing.
 Note that because this stores the frames uncompressed the buffer file can become very large for long measurements!

+Once the camera is properly configured, press the 'Live Camera' button on the main screen to directly read out the camera.

 ## Further considerations